zseta/scylladb-docs-homepage/manual/master/reference/configuration-parameters.md

 ### vector_store_unreachable_node_detection_time_in_ms

 > Time in milliseconds for detecting an unreachable vector store node.
-This value is applied to the TCP connect timeout, keepalive parameters, and TCP_USER_TIMEOUT.
+This value is applied to the TCP connect timeout, keepalive parameters, TCP_USER_TIMEOUT,     and the deadline of the health-check request used to detect that an unreachable node became available again.
 When any of these mechanisms detects that a node is unreachable within this window, the client fails over to the next available vector store node.

 > * **Type:** `uint32_t`
 > * **Default value:** `3000`